-However, if gastric acid production is impaired then iron absorption will be reduced substantially.
+However, if gastric acid production is impaired, iron absorption will be reduced substantially.

-Dietary heme is also transported across the intestinal absorptive cells, however, the process that allows this is unknown.
+Dietary haem is also transported across the intestinal absorptive cells; the process that allows this is unknown.

-Following this yet unknown process, dietary heme is then metabolized by heme oxygenase 1 (HO-1) to free (Fe+2) for absorption.
+Following this yet unknown process, dietary haem is metabolized by haem oxygenase 1 (HO-1) to free (Fe+2) for absorption.

-This process is more efficient that the absorption of inorganic iron according to the Review on iron and its importance for human health.
+This process is more efficient than the absorption of inorganic iron, according to the Review on iron and its importance for human health.
 This process also does not depend on gastric acid for absorption.

 The flow of Fe+2 is sped up by several other mechanisms until it is picked up by transferrin, which delivers it into tissues.